shanky2010/CS23333-OOPS-MINI-PROJECT-276-306/README.md

 Doctor-Patient Appointment Scheduling System
 Overview
-The Doctor-Patient Appointment Scheduling System is a Java-based application with a MySQL database backend.
-It allows patients to book appointments with doctors, manage appointments, and view patient details.
-The system also includes admin functionalities for managing patients, doctors, and appointments.
+The Doctor-Patient Appointment Scheduling System is a Java-based application integrated with MySQL for database management.
+It allows patients to book appointments with doctors, manages patient and doctor records, and enables admin functionalities like scheduling, updating, and managing appointments.
+The system includes a user-friendly graphical interface built using Java Swing, providing a seamless experience for users.

 Features
-Admin Login:
+Admin Dashboard:

-Admin can log in with a predefined username and password.
+Admin login with username (Shankar) and password (Khushee).
+Admin can view, add, and delete patients, doctors, and appointments.
-Admin can view all appointments and manage doctor and patient records.
+Admin can view all appointments and manage the status of appointments.
-Doctor Interface:
+Doctor Dashboard:

-Doctors can view their scheduled appointments.
+Doctors can view scheduled appointments.
 Doctors can update the status of appointments (Scheduled, Completed, Cancelled).
-Patient Interface:
+Patient Dashboard:

-Patients can book appointments with available doctors.
+Patients can register, view, and book appointments with available doctors.
 Patients can view their upcoming appointments.
+Appointment Scheduling:

+Admin can schedule new appointments for patients with doctors.
+The system ensures no double bookings for the same doctor at the same time.
 CRUD Operations:

-Admin can add, remove, and view patients and doctors.
-Admin can schedule, reschedule, and view all appointments.
-Doctors can update the status of their appointments.
-Database Integration:

-The system is backed by a MySQL database that stores data for patients, doctors, and appointments.
+Full CRUD (Create, Read, Update, Delete) support for managing patients, doctors, and appointments.
-User-Friendly Design:
+User Interface:

-The interface is designed with a clean layout, intuitive navigation, and background images for better user experience.
+Modern and clean Java Swing interface with background images for better user experience.
+Fullscreen interfaces with intuitive navigation between different sections of the application.
 Requirements
-Java Development Kit (JDK): 8 or higher
+Java: JDK 8 or higher
-MySQL Database: Version 5.7 or higher
+MySQL: Version 5.7 or higher
 IDE: IntelliJ IDEA, Eclipse, or any Java-compatible IDE
-Libraries:
-Java Swing (for UI)
-MySQL JDBC Connector (mysql-connector-java)
+Libraries: Java Swing, MySQL JDBC Connector (mysql-connector-java)